peter-byun/recoil-inspector/CONTRIBUTING.md

 ### Develop

-To run all all dev servers of apps and packages, run the following command:
+To run all dev servers of apps and packages, run the following command:

 ```
 yarn run dev